FrostyTheSouthernSnowman/FrostyTheSouthernSnowman/README.md

 - 👋 Hi, I’m Yosef Frost or @FrostyTheSouthernSnowman
 - 👀 I’m interested in ...
-Web Development (specifically JavaScript Libraries and API design (e.g. REST and GRAPHQL)), AI/ML, robotics, and space
+AI/ML, robotics, and space
 - 🌱 I’m currently learning ...
-Rust, SolidJS, MongoDB, and CAD
+Tinygrad, Mojo, AI, and Arduino
-- 💞️ I’m looking to collaborate on ... some personal projects and anything/anyone looking for some help
+- 💞️ I’m looking to collaborate on ...
+Projects I feel will help push AI forward or build my AI skills
 - 📫 How to reach me ... email or discord.
 My discord is "Yosi F#2733"